arun9024/Computer_Vision/README.md

 2. Open terminal and go to the directory where you have dowloaded the file
 3. Unpack all the files in the directory using command.
    $ unzip -a <file_name>.zip
-4. You will get following directories: input, src.
+4. You will get following directories: input, src

    $ ls
 5. Create a new directory as 'build' and Go to the 'build' directory as follows:

    $ mkdir build

    $ cd build/